Skip to content

 What a 95% Confidence Interval Actually Means

-When you hear “95% confidence interval,” it can sound complex, but it’s really just a way to express uncertainty.
-Here’s what it means in simple terms:
+When you hear “95% confidence interval,” it might sound complicated, but it’s really just a way to express uncertainty in a clear and structured way.

-• Understanding the Concept: If you were to take many samples from a population and calculate a confidence interval for each sample, about 95% of those intervals would contain the true population parameter (like a mean or proportion).
-So, if we say we have a 95% confidence interval for the average height of a group, we are saying we are pretty sure (95% sure!) that the true average height lies within that range.
+So, if we say we have a 95% confidence interval for the average height of a group, we’re saying we’re pretty sure (95% sure!) that the true average lies within that range.

 Common Misinterpretations and Misuses of Confidence Intervals